avo-hq/docs.avohq.io/docs/2.0/fields/date_time.md

 <img :src="('/assets/img/fields/date-time.jpg')" alt="DateTime field" class="border mb-4" />

 The `DateTime` field is similar to the Date field with two new attributes. `time_24hr` tells flatpickr to use 24 hours format and `timezone` to tell it in what timezone to display the time.
-By default it uses your browser's timezone.
+By default, it uses your browser's timezone.

 ```ruby
 filed :joined_at,